asafge/PocketPlus/README.md

-PocketPlus beta (0.1)
+PocketPlus beta (0.2)
 =====================

 A News+ extension for Pocket.
-This project is in very early stages and is in no way ready for daily use.
+This project is in early stages and should be considered as beta.

 Features